wazuh/wazuh-documentation/source/user-manual/configuration/centralized-agent-configuration.rst

 ``profile``
 -----------

-This option allows you to assign a profile name to a block; so any agent configured to use the defined profile may use the block.
+Allows assignment of a profile name to a block.
+Any agent configured to use the defined profile may use the block.

 .. topic:: Default value